alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 The latter approach has the potential to be more robust, since the eye identification model only has to consider faces, so is less likely to be "tricked" by other features in an image.
 However, it would be slower since two models need to be evaluated.

-In either approach, we can make use of pre-trained image classification models for the main trunk of the model:
+In either approach, we can make use of pre-trained image classification models for the main trunk of the model since:

 - They are often trained in datasets with people in so already have some capability to recognise faces and facial features
 - The input layers of the network identify “features” which will transfer well to different applications